SeaCloudsEU/sla-core/README.md

 1. Run Sla Core.
 For example: `$ BROOKLYN_URL=http://localhost:8082 bin/runserver`
 1. Load agreement. `$ bin/load-nuro-samples.sh <app-id> <apache-entity-id>`, where app-id and apache-entity-id are the brooklyn ids of the application and apache server, respectively.
+   If <app-id> and <apache-entity-id> are not given, only a template with TemplateId `nuro-template` is loaded.
+You can use the sla-dashboard REST facade to generate an agreement.
+See sla-dashboard docs.

 ##License##